artnoisenik/machinelee/docs/pioneers/figures.md

 10. **Judea Pearl** - Made significant contributions to AI through his work in Bayesian networks and causality.
     - Relevant Book: "Causality: Models, Reasoning, and Inference" (2000)

-Each of these individuals has significantly influenced the development of AI through their research, theories, and practical applications.
-Their work has paved the way for the current and future advancements in the field.